Many Jebsen Centres at the Faculty of Medicine

 Dean Frode Vartdal.
 Photo: Øystein Horgmo

-The Kristian Gerhard Jebsen Foundation gives large sums to medical research.
-The Foundation seeks to enable projects that would otherwise not be implemented, and donates money to a small number of larger projects.
+The "Stiftelsen Kristian Gerhard Jebsen" foundation gives large sums to medical research.
+The foundation seeks to enable projects that would otherwise not be implemented, and donates money to a small number of larger projects.

 Six active centres

 “Our Faculty is fortunate to have as many as six active K.G.
 Jebsen Centres,” says Dean Frode Vartdal.
 “A lot has to fall in place before a grant for a centre is given, so we are very proud of the fact that we have six.
 These research groups are at the very forefront of their field of research,” he continues.

 All of the faculty’s six Jebsen Centres are located at the Institute of Clinical Medicine.
 The Centres conduct research in the fields of immunology, psychiatry and cardiology.
 They immerse themselves in key illnesses such as cancer, heart disease, psychotic disorders and coeliac disease, and focus both on basic research and treatment.
 One of the Centres develops vaccines.